 - the dean/director of the student’s college/school/division (if different from above)

 The student has the right to appeal the faculty member’s findings and/or sanction through the procedures specified in Part III.A.I of this Code.

 The chair of the student’s department has the authority to initiate additional academic sanctions against the student if the chair concludes that additional sanctions may be warranted by the nature of the act or because the student has committed previous acts of academic misconduct.

 The chair of the student’s department must notify the student in writing within 10 business days of the date of the faculty member’s report if additional sanctions are to be assigned at the department level.
 If additional sanctions are contemplated, the student shall be provided an opportunity to be heard in accordance with the standards articulated in the opening paragraph of Part III, Section A.

-The chair must report any decision to initiate additional sanctions in writing to the student, the student’s college/school/division dean/director, and the dean of students within 10 business days of the student’s opportunity to be heard.
+The chair must report any decision to initiate additional sanctions in writing to the student, the student’s college/school/division dean/director, and the Director of Student Conduct & CARE within 10 business days of the student’s opportunity to be heard.

 Additional sanctions imposed at the department level may include academic probation, denial of future admission, or dismissal from the department.
 The student may appeal the chair’s decision about additional sanctions through the procedures specified in Part III.A.I-VI. of this Code.